leppekja/IRS-990-DAFs/README.md

 - A number of organizations marked Yes as maintaining a DAF or similar fund without completing summary information in Schedule D part 1.
 See [Winona State University Foundation June 2018 Filing](https://s3.amazonaws.com/irs-form-990/201800349349300310_public.xml).
 Unclear whether this is an oversight, or there is some reason this is fine.
 - Improper EIN recorded in 2018 data (Recipient EIN listed as 883682); likely others.
 - Need to read other years' filings as well, likely will be field changes.
 Use Open Data Collective's Concordance?
+- Organization may file two tax returns in a single year, which results in a database issue if the EIN is used as a primary key.
+See, for instance, EIN 910668368, which filed in 2018 both for the 2016-2017 and 2017-2018 tax years.
+This is really only relevant if syncing with the AWS database and filtering by the year Object_id, as well as the batch uploading from csv file in db.py.
+- db.py uploads a batch file of Sponsors to a database, however, Django/PSQL does not maintain order of columns upon updating.
+If the model is changed, the .csv column order may have to be updated to.
+Have to check the table schema to be sure.
 - Only record 990 data - SOLVED
 - Schedule D endowment returning - SOLVED
 - Grantee supplementary Schedule I information returning - SOLVED